 - Capitalize the first word of the title and (if applicable) the subtitle

 - Capitalize the last word

 - Capitalize all nouns, verbs, adjectives, adverbs, pronouns, and subordinating conjunctions

-- Use lowercase for articles, prepositions, and coordinating conjunctions
+- Use lowercase for articles (the, a, an), prepositions, and coordinating conjunctions

 I prefer The Taming of the Shrew over Romeo and Juliet.

 The Lord of the Rings: The Return of the King is the last in a trilogy.